SEO ·

 When should you do content pruning?

-• Organic traffic has diminished or flatlined
+• Your site’s organic traffic has diminished or flatlined

 • You’re sharing outdated or incorrect information